Hajibabaei-Lab/HajibabaeiEtAl2019b_benthos_vs_water/README.md

 This repository contains the datasets and scripts used to create the figures in:

 **Hajibabaei et al., 2019.
 Watered-down biodiversity?
-A comparison of metabarcoding results from DNA extracted from matched water and bulk tissue biomonitoring samples.**
+A comparison of metabarcoding results from DNA extracted from matched water and bulk tissue biomonitoring samples.
+PLoS ONE 14(12): e0225409.**

 ## Data analysis outline